Tinn Municipality: Geography

-Tinn borders the municipality of Nore og Uvdal (in Buskerud county) to the north; Rollag and Flesberg (also in Buskerud) to the east; Notodden, Hjartdal, and Seljord to the south, and Vinje to the west.

-Most of Tinn is quite rural.
+Most of Tinn Municipality is quite rural.
 The town of Rjukan is the largest settlement.
 It is located in the Vestfjorddalen valley, through which the Måna river flows.
+There are several large lakes in Tinn, including Tinnsjå and Kalhovdfjorden.

-Tinn stretches deeply into the Hardangervidda landscape.
-One landmark in Tinn is the 1883 m tall mountain Gaustatoppen, which is climbed by 30,000 people each year.
-On clear days it is possible to see one sixth of Norway from its summit.
+Tinn stretches deeply into the Hardangervidda plateau.
+The highest point in the municipality is the 1882.12 m tall mountain Gaustatoppen, which is climbed by 30,000 people each year.
+On clear days it is possible to see one-sixth of Norway from its summit.
 Other areas include the Blefjell mountains, with Bletoppen being the highest mountain in that area and also the Vegglifjell mountains, with Skirveggen being the highest mountain in that area.

-There are several large lakes in Tinn, including Tinnsjå and Kalhovdfjorden.
+Nore og Uvdal Municipality (in Buskerud county) is located to the north; Rollag Municipality (also in Buskerud) is located to the east, Flesberg Municipality (in Buskerud) is located to the eastsoutheast; Notodden Municipality is located to the southeast, Hjartdal Municipality is located to the south, Seljord Municipality to the southwest, and Vinje Municipality is located to the west.